drguichard/lifehacks_app/README.md

 Learning quickly from people that master a **domain** or a **topic**  with small tips seems to be a right solution.

-I want to create a community where people are willing to share their tips on the topics they master and receive tips on the topics they are interested in.
+I want to create a community where people are willing to share their tips on the topics they master and learn on tips on the topics they are interested in.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 	APP COMPONENTS

-* short tips with text, image or video.
+* short tips with text and images.
 * search by keywords or browse in domain/topic.
-* personal newsletter.
 * very simple UI and beautiful design
-* awards for contributors (Friend, Master, Admin level: validation of a tip)
-* tips notation

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------